zappfinger/OsClip-master/README.md

 # SQLite_server
-Remote SQLite and commands tool.
+Remote SQLite and commands tool. (based on python-osc, so pip install that first!)

 This tool allows to connect and perform queries to a SQLite database on any remote computer.
 (PC, Mac, Raspberry Pi).